JamesNewton/SDMG-Web-Bot/README.md

 https://github.com/JamesNewton/BattleBot-Control/tree/patch-2#development-setup

 3. It compiles for both esp-8266 AND ESP32 under <a href="https://platformio.org/install/ide?install=vscode">PlatformIO</a>.
-(Probably won't work under Arduino IDE without some effort).
+And under Arduino IDE without some effort; see the <a href="https://github.com/JamesNewton/SDMG-Web-Bot/tree/ArduinoIDEv1">ArduinoIDEv1</A> branch.
-The key is that the ESP32 has far more processing ower and will (eventually) support https web service which will allow access to the sensor
+The key is that the ESP32 has far more processing ower and will (eventually) support https web service which may allow access to the sensor
-(including the camera) on the cell phone.
+(including the camera) on the cell phone. <a href="https://hackaday.io/project/184720-web-smart-phone-screen-blink-bot">Another method of getting access to phone sensors is in the works</a>.

 ### Web programming